Benefits of Bookkeeping

 8. Faster Financial Analysis

-As bookkeeping tends to be less expensive than accounting, it’s helpful to know that by having having detailed records you will shorten the length of time an accountant will spend on analysing your accounts and creating financial statements.
+As bookkeeping tends to be less expensive than accounting, it’s helpful to know that by having detailed records you will shorten the length of time an accountant will spend on analyzing your accounts and creating financial statements.
 This will not only diminish the cost of accounting, but will also give you more time to act upon the information provided by the analysis and change any strategies you might have planned.

 9. Easier Audits

 Producing financial statements is much easier and faster when you have a better data-recording model.
-You will have a much easier time conducting an audit than you would if your accounts are messy, disorganised or even slightly outdated.
+You will have a much easier time conducting an audit than you would if your accounts are messy, disorganized or even slightly outdated.
 Any auditor you employ will just need to access the detailed balance sheets and compare them with the statements to know exactly what was done.
 They can produce their report quickly and any mistakes will float to the surface.